IBM-Cloud/terraform-provider-ibm/website/docs/r/sm_imported_certificate.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your resource is created.

 * `secret_id` - The unique identifier of the ImportedCertificate.
-* `alt_names` - (Forces new resource, List) With the Subject Alternative Name field, you can specify additional host names to be protected by a single SSL certificate.
-  * Constraints: The list items must match regular expression `/^(.*?)$/`.
-The maximum length is `99` items.
-The minimum length is `0` items.
 * `common_name` - (Forces new resource, String) The Common Name (AKA CN) represents the server name protected by the SSL certificate.
   * Constraints: The maximum length is `64` characters.
 The minimum length is `4` characters.
 The value must match regular expression `/^(\\*\\.)?(([a-zA-Z0-9]|[a-zA-Z0-9][a-zA-Z0-9\\-]*[a-zA-Z0-9])\\.)*([A-Za-z0-9]|[A-Za-z0-9][A-Za-z0-9\\-]*[A-Za-z0-9])\\.?$/`.
 * `created_at` - (String) The date when a resource was created.
 The date format follows RFC 3339.